 I sprinted to my father, hugged him tighter than I ever had, and looked around the room.
 People from ages 10 to 60, smiling, crying, hugging each other like they'd just survived something.
 That moment lives in my head forever.

 I was born and raised in the Philadelphia area.
-Here, being a sports fan isn’t a hobby, it’s part of your identity.
-It’s stitched into who you are.
+Here, being a sports fan isn't a hobby — it's part of your identity.
+It's stitched into who you are.
 I grew up in a world where my family and friends spent more time breaking down the Phillies lineup than worrying about work.
-Where the calendar revolved around Opening Day, Training Camp, and Game 7s.

 Being a fanatic wasn't optional.
 If you weren't, my family didn't fully trust you.
 My dad used to joke that he'd consider it a failure if I ever grew up to be a Cowboys fan.
 "Only kids who hate their dads become Cowboys fans in Philly."